exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 ## 3. Remove items from an existing inventory dictionary

-Implement a function that removes items in the passed-in list from the passed inventory dictionary:
+Implement the `delete_items()` function that removes items in the passed-in list from the passed inventory dictionary:

 ```python
 >>> delete_items({"coal":3, "diamond":1, "iron":5}, ["diamond", "coal", "iron", "iron"])